jchristgit/bolt/docs/cogs/gatekeeper.md

 // On join, send "Welcome to our server, {mention}!" to the #welcome channel .keeper onjoin send "Welcome to our server, {mention}!" to #welcome

+// On join, add the role 'Guest' to the user who joined .keeper onjoin add role Guest
 ```